 Pablo Picasso really began to thrive creatively once he moved to Paris in the early 1900s.
 There Pablo Picasso was exposed to works of other artists and developed friendships with some of them, including Georges Braque.
 He made his first trip to Paris in 1900 and loved the city.
 Pablo Picasso lived with a friend Max Jacob who was a journalist and a poet.
 Max worked in the day and slept in the night, while Picasso slept during the day and worked during the night.
 Those were hard times for Picasso and he burned many of his paintings to keep himself warm.
 In 1901, Picasso started a magazine called ‘Arte Joven’ in Madrid with his friend Soler.
 Pablo Picasso completely illustrated the first edition of the magazine.
 It was at this point that Pablo Picasso began to sign his paintings as simply "Picasso" .
 While in Paris, Pablo Picasso had a propensity for entertaining and had among his friends people such as Andre Breton and Gertrude Stein.
 Picasso also had an active love life and usually had several mistresses along with a wife or a primary partner.

 With a career that spanned more than seven decades, Picasso's work is often categorized into different periods and associated with a number of artistic movements.
-From 1899 to 1900 was a period where Picasso was creating paintings in a Modernist style which emerged due to his influence and exposure to the works of Rossetti and Edvard Munch.
+From 1899 to 1900 was a period where Picasso was creating paintings in a Modernist style.
 His early years in Paris (1901-1904) coincide with his Blue period.
 It is called the blue period because most of his paintings were in shades of blue and blue-green and also because of his general mood at this time.
 The subjects of these paintings were prostitutes and beggars.
 Blindness and destitution were an integral part of this theme of paintings.
 It was also during this time, that Pablo Picasso began using the image of a harlequin, in checkered clothing, as his personal motif in his paintings.

 One of the famous paintings by Pablo Picasso during this period was ‘La Vie’ .
 It is an important work from the blue period and stand almost 2 meters tall.
 The scene of three adult figures and one baby is set in the artist's studio, with two incomplete nude studies in the background.
 The male nude figure is said to be of Picasso's friend Carlos Casagemas.
 Casagemas committed suicide after being rejected by his lover.
 "La Vie" is a painting that has been discussed and interpreted by many art critics and writers, but Picasso never gave his own personal interpretation of the painting.
 Pablo Picasso reworked the painting several times and did several studies for La Vie.
 It is also the largest and most complex work from the blue period.